Hijab: Qur'an

 A statement ın Al-Aḥzāb: 59 is as follows;

 O Prophet, tell your wives, your daughters, and the women of the believers to draw their cloaks (the plural form of jilbab (جَلَـٰبِيبِهِنَّ)) over themselves.
 That is more suitable "so that they will be recognized and not be harmed".
 And Allah is ever Forgiving and Merciful.

 This was a statement that tells women to wear their "outer garments" when going out for various needs (such as defecation), interpreted by some as a command and by others as a recommendation of protective measures against sexual harassment in Medina.
-(Note: Beyza Bilgin states that the expression 'let them put their outer coverings over themselves' in the 59th verse of Al-Ahzab was revealed because they harassed women under the conditions of that day, considering them to be concubines, and commented as follows:"In other words, veiling is a security issue that arose according to the needs of that period.
+(Note: Beyza Bilgin states that the expression 'let them put their outer coverings over themselves' in the 59th verse of Al-Aḥzāb was revealed because they harassed women under the conditions of that day, considering them to be concubines, and commented as follows:"In other words, veiling is a security issue that arose according to the needs of that period.
 These are not taken into consideration at all and are reflected as God's command.
 Women have been called God's command for a thousand years.
 Women said the same thing to their daughters and daughters-in-law."She said the following about covering herself in prayer :"They tell me; 'Do you cover yourself while praying?'
 Of course, I cover up when I'm in congregation.
 I am obliged not to disturb the peace.
 But I also pray with my head uncovered in my own home.
 Because the Quran's requirement for prayer is not covering up, but ablution and turning towards the qibla.
 This is a thousand year old issue.
 It's so ingrained in us.
 But this should definitely not be underestimated.
 Because people do it thinking it is God's command.
 But on the other hand, we should not declare a person who does not cover up as a bad woman.")